Movatterモバイル変換

 Fictional character biography

 Nova is captured byCyclops andWolverine and taken to theX-Mansion, where she escapes and defeats most of the X-Men easily.
-Nova uses Cerebra (an enhanced version ofCerebro) and switch minds with Xavier.
-Xavier is trapped in Nova's body and unable to warn the X-Men before Nova shoots him.[9]
+Nova uses Cerebra (an enhanced version ofCerebro) to switch bodies with Xavier.
+Xavier is trapped in Nova's body and unable to warn the X-Men before Nova shoots him.[8]

 Nova contacts theShi'ar and manipulates them into battling the X-Men until they show the truth to theImperial Guard.[9]
 Angered at Nova's treachery and realizing the danger she poses, the Imperial Guard battle Nova, who defeats them and heads to the X-Mansion.
 She plans on using Cerebra to eliminate all mutants, butJean Grey stops Nova and forces her out of Xavier's body.[10]
 Nova's essence is tricked into entering the body of Stuff, a shapeshifting member of the Imperial Guard.
 There, she is locked in a self-repeating program.[5]